MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.1.md

 (v) Brake shaft shall be arranged with a square fit at its upper end to secure the hand-brake wheel; said square fit shall be not less than seven-eighths of an inch square.
 Square-fit taper, nominally 2 in 12 inches.
 (See plate A.)

-(vi) Brake chain shall be of not less than3/8-, preferably7/16-, inch wrought iron or steel, with a link on the brakerod end of not less than7/16-, preferably1/2-, inch wrought iron or steel, and shall be secured to brake-shaft drum by not less than1/2-inch hexagon or square-headed bolt.
+(vi) Brake chain shall be of not less than 3/8-, preferably 7/16-, inch wrought iron or steel, with a link on the brakerod end of not less than 7/16-, preferably 1/2-, inch wrought iron or steel, and shall be secured to brake-shaft drum by not less than 1/2-inch hexagon or square-headed bolt.
 Nut on said bolt shall be secured by riveting end of bolt over nut.
 (See plate A.)

-(vii) Lower end of brake shaft shall be provided with a trunnion of not less than3/4-, preferably 1, inch in diameter extending through brake-shaft step and held in operating position by a suitable cotter or ring.
+(vii) Lower end of brake shaft shall be provided with a trunnion of not less than 3/4-, preferably 1, inch in diameter extending through brake-shaft step and held in operating position by a suitable cotter or ring.
 (See plate A.)

 (viii) Brake-shaft drum shall be not less than 11/2 inches in diameter.
 (See plate A.)